A white paper project is a complex undertaking, with many moving parts.

 Clarify any unclear, contradictory or controversial comments before you hand them to your writer.

-I’d never heard of some of those people before.
+I’d never heard of some of those people.
 And their comments were all over the map.
-One engineer even asked, “Why are we doing a white paper on this anyway?”
-Sheesh.
+One even asked, “Why are we doing a white paper about this anyway?”